CLASSIFIED DOSSIER: EYES ONLY

 Core Activities:

 Deploy Augmented Decision Support: Implement AI-powered tools to support category managers.
-This could include a negotiation support tool that provides real-time market intelligence and suggests optimal tactics (similar to BCG's AI Negotiation Coach ), or a tool that automatically flags non-standard or high-risk clauses during contract review.
+This could include a negotiation support tool that provides real-time market intelligence and suggests optimal tactics (similar to BCG's AI Negotiation Coach), or a tool that automatically flags non-standard or high-risk clauses during contract review.
+The goal is to provide your operatives with digital foresight, ensuring they never walk into a negotiation unarmed.

 Deliverables & Metrics: Enterprise-wide adoption of the S2P platform with high user satisfaction scores; documented value and improved accuracy from predictive analytics models; successful deployment of at least one AI-augmented decision support tool; and a procurement team with certified digital capabilities.